The Teaching of the Prophetic Encyclical Humanae Vitae (Part I)

-Humanae Vitae No “Invention;” It Reiterated Inherited Tradition of the Church
+Humanae Vitae Was No “Invention.”
+It Repeated Church Teaching.

 Pope Paul VI saw these problems and foresaw their worsening.
-He decided to write an encyclical called Humanae Vitae, which translated from Latin means, “About Human Life.”
+He decided to write an encyclical called Humanae Vitae, which translated from Latin means “About Human Life.”
 This prophetic document was published on July 25, 1968.
-Therefore, this year of 2018 and on that date annually, the Church celebrates the 50th anniversary of this landmark document.
-It is fitting, then, that we dedicate a series of articles on the content of Humanae Vitae In this encyclical, Paul VI reiterated the 2000-year-old Church teaching against contraception, sterilization, and abortion, as well as her also perennial teaching in favor of the transmission of human life and conjugal love.
+Therefore, this year of 2018, the Church celebrates the 50 anniversary of this landmark document.
+It is fitting, then, that we dedicate a series of articles on the content of Humanae Vitae.2 In this encyclical, Paul VI reiterated the 2000-year-old Church teaching against contraception, sterilization, and abortion, as well as her also perennial teaching in favor of the transmission of human life and conjugal love.
 He did so in a more personalistic language than his predecessors, while at the same time restating the essence of this unchangeable and infallible teaching.
-In fact, the teaching contained in infallible Humanae Vitae is not simply a teaching of the Church, but a teaching given to the Church by God Himself.
+In fact, the teaching contained in infallible Humanae Vitae is not simply a teaching of the Church, but a teaching given to the Church by God Himself.3

-Among inane theological opinions on Humanae Vitae, one that stands out and which is dealt with at the beginning of the document itself is that the Church lacks the authority to teach on intimate matters such as “family planning”.
-These theologians have assumed a position of absolute autonomy, as if their theological opinions were on equal footing with the authentic teaching of the Magisterium of the Church, which is comprised by the pope and the bishops in communion with him, and in an unbroken doctrinal line of continuity that reaches all the way back to the Apostles and to Christ Himself [4 and 5].
+Among inane theological opinions on Humanae Vitae, one that stands out and which is dealt with at the beginning of the document itself is that the Church lacks the authority to teach on intimate matters such as “family planning.”
+These theologians have assumed a position of absolute autonomy, as if their theological opinions were on equal footing with the authentic teaching of the Magisterium of the Church, which is comprised by the pope and the bishops in communion with him, and in an unbroken doctrinal line of continuity that reaches all the way back to the Apostles and to Christ Himself.4,5

 Among the dissenting theologians (whether ordained or lay) are those who falsely claim that Humanae Vitae has departed from the teaching of the Second Vatican Council (1962-1965).
-It ended three years before the publication of the encyclical.
-These dissenters wrongly claim that the infallible i disregarded the teaching of Vatican II on responsible parenthood and conjugal love .
+It ended three years before the publication of the encyclical.6

 As we shall see in the next articles of this series, the teaching of Humanae Vitae refutes these and other false claims.
 Not only that, we shall see how an honest and attentive reading of this document brings about an understanding and appreciation of the beautiful teaching of the Church on the transmission of human life, on conjugal love, on family life, and on the intrinsic evils of contraception, sterilization, and abortion.
 These grave evils not only go against the transmission of human life, but also against conjugal love itself.